 Basic tai chi moves

 If you're looking for a more integrated, relaxing or flowing way to practice your balance, it's well-documented that tai chi improves balance while calming the mind and helping with mental focus.
 These basic moves will give you a good idea of how tai chi works to help balance, but if you are interested in this type of exercise, consider taking a class to get the hang of it.
+Tai-chi can also help prevent senior citizens from falling, according to a 2018 study.
+Those who practiced a modified version of tai chi reduced their risk of falling by as much as 58 percent after just six months.

 Remember, according to Harvard Medical School, "Shaky balance can spur a downward spiral.
 Often, people begin moving around less during the day, voluntarily cutting back activities.
 Confidence dips, muscles essential to balance grow weaker still, and unsteadiness rises in response.
 So does fear of falling—and falls."